 Where is the market located?

 The Dubrovnik Christmas Market is held in the heart of Dubrovnik’s Old Town, centered on Luza Square.
+It’s a great idea to join a sightseeing tour of the old town to discover unique places with beautiful Christmas decorations.

 What kind of entertainment will there be for adults?